Sustainable Forestry Initiative: Media references

-"Flames of opportunity: How fire shapes the future of our forests," Canadian Forest Industries Magazine.[1]
+"Flames of opportunity: How fire shapes the future of our forests," Canadian Forest Industries Magazine.
 Communities across North America are grappling with more frequent and destructive wildfires.
 In this article, Lauren Cooper, SFI's Chief Conservation Officer, writes how it can be difficult to see through the smoke and understand that sometimes fire can be beneficial.

-“4 Ways the Inflation Reduction Act Invests in Healthier Forests and Greener Cities,” Popular Science magazine.
-This article focuses on the forestry provisions of the Inflation Reduction Act (IRA).
-Nadine Block, SFI's Senior Vice President of Community and Government Relations, is quoted praising the passage of the bill and the ways it advances climate-smart forestry activities that promote forest health and resilience.
-Block also cites the need to provide private landowners with resources to manage their forests with the best-available climate-smart practices.

 “Outdoor classrooms reenergize kids during the pandemic,” CNN.
 This cable news story featured educators using educational materials from Project Learning Tree, SFI’s environmental education program.

 “Opaskwayak Cree Nation student plans virtual ice fishing derby,” CBC.
 This news story featured Project Learning Tree Canada’s Green Leaders program, which encourages Indigenous youth to plan and deliver community-based projects.
 PLT Canada is supported in part by the Government of Canada and is delivered by the SFI and Canadian Parks Council networks.

 “Forging a Career Path in the Forest Sector,” Alternatives Journal, Canada’s oldest environmental studies magazine.

 “Help Protect North American Wildlife With Bird-Friendly Construction Design,” Construction Executive.
 SFI and the American Bird Conservancy collaborated on this an op-ed to highlight the importance of their collaborative efforts to allow SFI-certified organizations to access the latest information on bird habitat and conservation needs, which can be used to improve sustainable forest management.

 Reviews and comparisons

+While some sources consider SFI to be less rigorous than other forest sustainability organizations, other sources consider them to be equally valid.